Father of Georgia school shooting suspect arrested on charges including second-degree murder

-WINDER, Ga. — (AP) — The father of the teenager suspected of opening fire at a Georgia high school, killing four people and wounding nine, has been accused of letting his son possess a weapon, authorities said Thursday after announcing the man's arrest.
+WINDER, Ga.
+(AP) — The father of a 14-year-old boy accused of fatally shooting four people at a Georgia high school and wounding nine others was arrested Thursday and faces charges including second-degree murder and involuntary manslaughter for letting his son possess a weapon, authorities said.

+It’s the latest example of prosecutors holding parents responsible for their children’s actions in school shootings.
+In April, Michigan parents Jennifer and James Crumbley were the first convicted in a U.S. mass school shooting.
+They were sentenced to at least 10 years in prison for not securing a firearm at home and acting indifferently to signs of their son’s deteriorating mental health before he killed four students in 2021.

-Colin Gray, 54, the father of Colt Gray, has been charged with four counts of involuntary manslaughter, two counts of second-degree murder and eight counts of cruelty to children, the Georgia Bureau of Investigation said in a social media post.
+Colin Gray, 54, the father of Colt Gray, was charged with four counts of involuntary manslaughter, two counts of second-degree murder and eight counts of cruelty to children, Georgia Bureau of Investigation Director Chris Hosey said at a news conference.

-“These charges stem from Mr. Gray knowingly allowing his son, Colt, to possess a weapon,” GBI Director Chris Hosey said at an evening news conference.
-“His charges are directly connected with, the actions of his son and allowing him to possess a weapon.”
+“His charges are directly connected with the actions of his son and allowing him to possess a weapon,” Hosey said.

+Father and son have been charged in the deaths of students Mason Schermerhorn and Christian Angulo, both 14, and teachers Richard Aspinwall, 39, and Cristina Irimie, 53, according to Hosey.
+Colt Gray has a first court appearance scheduled Friday, but no proceedings were yet scheduled for his father.
+Neither Gray appeared in online court records for Barrow County.

-Authorities have charged 14-year-old Colt Gray as an adult with murder in the shootings Wednesday at Apalachee High School outside Atlanta.
+Authorities have charged 14-year-old Colt Gray as an adult with four counts of murder in the shootings Wednesday at Apalachee High School outside Atlanta, Hosey said.
 Arrest warrants obtained by the AP accuse him of using a semiautomatic assault-style rifle in the attack, which killed two students and two teachers and wounded nine other people.

 The teen denied threatening to carry out a school shooting when authorities interviewed him last year about a menacing post on social media, according to a sheriff’s report obtained Thursday.

-Note: This story has been updated to correct the death toll at Sandy Hook Elementary to 26, not 20, and the spelling of Cristina Irimie’s first name, which authorities initially released as Christina.